crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 <img src="images/LASSO Residuals.png" width="600"/>
 </div>

-All three residual plots demonstrate a random pattern, which supports the assumption of linear model.
+All three residual plots demonstrate a random pattern, which supports the assumption of a linear model.
 Additionally, the residual plots demonstrate homoscedasticity as the variance remains consistent across all prediction values.

 ## Conclusions & Recommendations

 ### Conclusion
 Our team of data scientists analyzed the Ames, IA housing dataset to determine if the data provided meaningful information about the Sale Price of each home.

-We initially cleaned the data to account for abnormalizites and problems.
+We initially cleaned the data to account for abnormalities and problems.
 We then performed EDA on the dataset to discover meaningful correlations between features.
 Then we engineered features via several methods including, creating dummies, mapping ordinal categories to numbers, creating new features based upon similar features, and creating polynomial features to determine reactions between features.
-All features were then sacled to prepare them for modeling and regularization.
+All features were then scaled to prepare them for modeling and regularization.

 All of these engineered features were then tested on three linear regression models:
 - Ordinary Least Squares (OLS)
 - Ridge Regression (l2 penalty)
-- LASSO Regresion (l1 penalty)
+- LASSO Regression (l1 penalty)

 From these models, it was determined that the Ridge and LASSO models performed best based on their $R^2$ and MSE scores.
 Both the Ridge and LASSO models utilized 10-fold cross-validation to improve their performance.
 The Ordinary Least Squares model outperformed the other two models on the training data, but worse on the test data.
 This is because the model was overfit.
 Because the Ridge and LASSO models utilize penalties, they can regularize the data to create more robust models that generalize better to new data.

-We have concluded that utilizing any of the three linear regression models with this data set can produce accurate predictions above the $R^2$ of 0.90 and < 30000 MSE threshold that Zillow had provided.
+We have concluded that utilizing any of the three linear regression models with this data set can produce accurate predictions above the $R^2$ of 0.90 and < 30000 MSE threshold that Zillow provided.

 ### Recommendations
-Based on our achievement of the sucess metrics and conclusions, we recommend that Zillow allocate more funding to further develop this home sale price prediction technology.
-Resources should be distributed to collecting larger and better data sets as well as continuing to refine and improve the current proof-of-concept models.
+Based on our achievement of the success metrics and conclusions, we recommend that Zillow allocate more funding to further develop this home sale price prediction technology.
+Resources should be distributed to collect larger and better data sets as well as continue to refine and improve the current proof-of-concept models.

-We also recommend that if Zillow chooses to utilize models to predict the effect of certain aspects of a home on sale price rather than simply utilizing all information to predict the sale price, that the complexity of the model be reduced through removing variables that exhibit multicollinearity.
+We also recommend that if Zillow chooses to utilize models to predict the effect of certain aspects of a home on sale price rather than simply utilizing all information to predict the sale price, the complexity of the model be reduced by removing variables that exhibit multicollinearity.
 This would likely reduce the overall performance of the model, but would provide more clarity to how individual features affect sale price.